-4.3.4 EXCESSIVE DEFLECTION
+4.3.5 EXCESSIVE DEFLECTION

 The pressure which the fan can achieve is dependent upon the square of the velocity of the blades relative to the air.
 If the air could be moved into the fan in an axial direction and passed through the fan into the discharge without changing direction, the relative velocity of the blades to the air stream would be the true velocity of the blades at any point.
 This, of course, is not the case.
 For the blades to accomplish work upon the air, they must also deflect the air in the direction of rotation of the fan.
-The air when rotated with the fan is moving with a certain velocity in the same direction as the rotation of the fan, which reduces the relative velocity between the fan blades and the air by some portion of this rotational velocity.
+The air when rotated with the fan is moving velocity in the same direction as the rotation of blades and the air by som portion of this rotational velocity.

 Moore fans are designed in contemplation of a maximum deflection of 50 degrees at the hub, decreasing to a very small value at the tip.
 This deflection is considered in the determination of the pressure which may be provided by each blade over its full length.
-If fans are selected, or if conditions exist, which cause the deflection to exceed 50 degrees at the hub, the velocity of the blades relative to the air is less than anticipated and the blades will not provide the rated pressure capablity of the fan, even though it does not reach the full rated pressure.
+If fans are selected, or if conditions exist, which cause the deflection to exceed 50 degrees at the hub, the velocity of the blades relative to the air is less than anticipated and the blades will not provide the rated pressure.
+The test below, however, will show the full allowable pressure capability of the fan, even though it does not reach the full rated pressure.

-4.3.5 CONCLUSION
+4.3.6 CONCLUSION

 As can be seen by the various points discussed in this section, there are a number of complex factors which tend to cause fans to be operated in a condition of improper blade loading which can shorten fan life or lower efficiency.
 When blade angles are set to consume the specified horsepower (at the fan shaft), the resulting performance should be very close to the specified performance.
-If this is not the case and the problem cannot be identified or corrected, please contact Moore for assistance.
+If this is not the case and the problem cannot be identified or conrrected, please contact Moore for assistance.